Daily Mail: 1930–1939

 Rothermere and the Mail were also editorially sympathetic to Oswald Mosley and the British Union of Fascists.
 Rothermere wrote an article titled "Hurrah for the Blackshirts" published in the Daily Mail on 15 January 1934, praising Mosley for his "sound, commonsense, Conservative doctrine", and stating that: "Young men may join the British Union of Fascists by writing to the Headquarters, King's Road, Chelsea, London, S.W."
-The Spectator condemned Rothermere's article commenting that, "... the Blackshirts, like the Daily Mail, appeal to people unaccustomed to thinking.
+The Spectator condemned Rothermere's article commenting that, "the Blackshirts, like the Daily Mail, appeal to people unaccustomed to thinking.
 The average Daily Mail reader is a potential Blackshirt ready made.
 When Lord Rothermere tells his clientele to go and join the Fascists some of them pretty certainly will."
 In April 1934, the Daily Mail ran a competition entitled "Why I Like The Blackshirts" under which it awarded one pound every week for the best letter from its readers explaining why they liked the BUF.
 The paper's support ended after violence at a BUF rally in Kensington Olympia in June 1934.
-Mosley and many others thought Rothermere had responded to pressure from Jewish businessmen who it was believed had threatened to stop advertising in the paper if it continued to back an anti-Semitic party.
+Mosley and many others thought Rothermere had responded to pressure from Jewish businessmen who it was believed had threatened to stop advertising in the paper if it continued to back an antisemitic party.
 The paper editorially continued to oppose the arrival of Jewish refugees escaping Germany, describing their arrival as "a problem to which the Daily Mail has repeatedly pointed."

 In December 1934, Rothermere visited Berlin as the guest of Joachim von Ribbentrop.
 During his visit, Rothermere was publicly thanked in a speech by Josef Goebbels for the Daily Mail's pro-German coverage of the Saarland referendum, under which the people of the Saarland had the choices of voting to remain under the rule of the League of Nations, join France, or rejoin Germany.
 In March 1935, impressed by the arguments put forward by Ribbentrop for the return of the former German colonies in Africa, Rothermere published a leader entitled "Germany Must Have Elbow Room".
 In his leader, Rothermere argued that the Treaty of Versailles was too harsh towards the Reich and claimed that the German economy was being crippled by the loss of the German colonial empire in Africa as he argued that without African colonies to exploit that the German economic recovery from the Great Depression was fragile and shallow.

 J. F. C. Fuller was Daily Mails military correspondent in the Italian camp during the Italian invasion of Ethiopia in late 1935.
 An Italophile member of the British Union of Fascists and the British Union of Friends of Italy, he compared Mussolini's troops to the crusaders and the Hussites.